-Our cost of revenues increased by 7.1% from RMB410.9 million in 2018 to RMB439.9 million in 2019.
+Our cost of revenues increased by 31.9% from RMB439.9 million in 2019 to RMB580.4 million in 2020.
 This increase was primarily due to an increase in total service fees paid to teachers, which was mainly resulting from the delivery of an increased number of paid lessons.
-The total amount of service fees paid to teachers for delivering paid lessons increased by 5.3% from RMB395.1 million in 2018 to RMB416.2 million in 2019.
-The total number of paid lessons delivered on our platform increased from 23.3 million in 2018 to 30.9 million in 2019.
+The total amount of service fees paid to teachers for delivering paid lessons increased by 30.9% from RMB416.2 million in 2019 to RMB544.9 million in 2020.
+The total number of paid lessons delivered on our platform increased from 30.9 million in 2019 to 48.0 million in 2020.
+We track the number of paid lessons delivered as a key indicator for our cost of revenues.